The vampire before Dracula

-Today I want to talk to you about one of the classic vampire stories, Carmilla.
+Today I am writing to you about one of the classic vampire stories, Carmilla.

 This novella was written by Sheridan Le Fanu in 1872, a full 25 years before Bram Stoker wrote Dracula, and follows the relationship between two young women.

 The story is presented in a framing device, being a book by Dr Hesselius.
 The stories protagonist, Laura, describes her childhood in Styria, which is notably picturesque.
 Laura explains that when she was six, she had a vision of a beautiful visitor to her bedchamber, who she then describes as biting her, although no injury was ever found.

 We then jumped to twelve years later, Laura and her father are discussing General Spieldorf, whose young niece Bertha has recently passed away under mysterious circumstances.
 A carriage accident outside Laura’s home brings a girl of Laura’s age named Carmilla under her families care and Laura immediately realises this is the girl she dreamt of when she was six.

 Camilla and Laura grow to be close friends despite Carmilla’s odd behaviour such as, her sudden mood changes, her romantic advances towards Laura, her very secretive nature, the fact that she never joins in household prayers, and lastly, her habit of sleeping during most of the day and wandering at night.
 It is also noted around this time that young women and girls in close vicinity to the castle have been dying from an unknown malady.
 During one such funeral procession Carmilla spirals into a rage due to the hymns being sung.

 Laura then finds old paintings one of which being a portrait of her ancestor who resembles Carmilla exactly.